 |Elevation Change:||+1,889' net elevation gain (+2,083' total roundtrip elevation gain)|

-The trail drops into and crosses the marshy drainage area on an ill-defined path, negotiating tangled willows and rushing streams to a clear path on the far side (4.25 miles : 11,423').
-Take a moment to locate the trail before making the cross.
+It levels by the ponds into a thick forest and rises sharply on a shifting climb to a crest over the top of Officers Gulch.
+The trail drops into and crosses the marshy drainage on an ill-defined path, negotiating dense willow and rushing streams to a clear path on the far side (4.25 miles : 11,423').
+Take a moment to locate the trail before crossing this gulch.

 - N39 30.185 W106 08.546 — Parking Lot at Copper Mountain